efarraro/krumit/_dungeons/SlitheringSwamp.md

 ---

 EN_name: "Slithering Swamp"
-EN_description: "Home to a monstrous Snek and borders the Bumm Pass and the Screaming Hills.
+EN_description: "Home to a monstrous Snek, it also borders the Bumm Pass and the Screaming Hills.
 Hardly prime real estate."
 tier: 1
 monsters:
   - monster: